-Concentration risk - The risk that the performance of any single asset class or single investment that constituted a significant proportion of the assets would disproportionately influence the Trustee's ability to meet the objectives.
+Concentration risk - The risk that the performance of any single asset class or single investment that constituted a significant proportion of the assets would disproportionately influence the ability of the Trustee to meet the objectives.
 The Trustee has delegated diversification to the Fiduciary Manager and will monitor it on a regular basis.